simpissa/health-coach/README.md

-Chatbot powered by local LLM running with vLLM, supporting Retrieval-Augmented Generation (RAG) with any personal health or fitness documents.
+Chatbot powered by local LLM running with vLLM, supporting Retrieval-Augmented Generation (RAG) with any personal health or fitness documents with sensitive information.

 To use, run the development server: